Tour de France 2017 Recap

 But I did admire the stamina of the photographers on those, that were still there to take pictures of the very few halfwits like myself that dared to try it in the first place.

-Although I noticed that even they were gone when we descended back from the Izoard the final day.
+Although I noticed that even they were gone when we descended back from the Izoard the final day of my Tour de France 2017.

 During that stage (full length from Guillestre this time), I tried to stay as close to the back of the car as possible while going through the valley between Arvieux and Brunissard, as I would have been blown backwards otherwise…